cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 toc_icon: "list"
 ---
 # Changelog
+**Dec 7th, 2024**: I updated a few sections of this guide to reflect the changes in the most recent releases.
+Nothing much has changed other than the default cryptogaphic library, which is now `mdebtls`.
+The `-ct` mesh issues are still there with the `ath10k` based radios but my instructions to simply install the non-ct ones work as before.
+A couple other things: (a) just tested with `24.10-rc2` (an upcoming release candidate) and everything seems to be working as expected; (b) the old TP-Link TL-WDR4300 is **still** able to run the upcoming release (kudos to the OS devs!) and the C7 continues to be one of my favorite cheapo mesh routers; (c) added a note to `onemarcfifty`'s video tutorial to let people know that the `luci-proto-batman-adv` has not been updated in a long time and does not seem to be working anymore but this only affect the people trying to set it up via the web interface, not via `ssh` (we're good!).
+{: .notice--success }
 **Aug 12th, 2023**: The upcoming OpenWrt version `23.05` will bring a few changes to the way we configure VLANs.
 I'll update the guide once 23 becomes the current stable.
 Until then, if you are using version 23 and playing aorund with VLANs, then refer to the [DSA mini tutorial](https://openwrt.org/docs/guide-user/network/dsa/dsa-mini-tutorial) and [converting to DSA user guide](https://openwrt.org/docs/guide-user/network/dsa/converting-to-dsa).
-{: .notice--success }
+{: .notice--info }
 **Dec 21st, 2022**: Minor updates to streamline a few commands and to add a note here that this guide is still valid for the current stable release version of OpenWrt (`22.03.2`).
 I should also mentioned that a user (Iglói) reported that the Linksys EA8300 might not be the best choice for a high-end mesh node because [VLAN support is limited in the IPQ40xx hardware](https://forum.openwrt.org/t/ipq40xx-switch-config-strangeness/32542).
 However, I've never tested that myself and after glancing over the forum posts, it seems the issue has been fixed in the latest release.
 In any case, if you want to consider other high-end alternatives, check out the [Linksys WRT23x](https://openwrt.org/toh/linksys/wrt32x) and the [ZyXEL NBG6817](https://openwrt.org/toh/zyxel/nbg6817).
 {: .notice--info }
 **May 4th, 2022**: Marc ([OneMarcFifty](https://www.youtube.com/channel/UCG5Ph9Mm6UEQLJJ-kGIC2AQ)) has published a video tutorial describing how to configure OpenWrt and batman-adv via **LuCI**, which is only possible because he also wrote a package that gives luci support for the batman-adv protocol ([luci-proto-batman-adv](https://github.com/openwrt/luci/tree/master/protocols/luci-proto-batman-adv)).
 I added a reference to Marc's tutorial at the end of the [Other similar mesh solutions](#other-similar-mesh-solutions) section.